1st Sussex Artillery Volunteers: 2/I Home Counties Brigade

 Because the 1st Home Counties Division had gone to India, the 2nd Home Counties Division was among the earliest 2nd Line formations to be formed.
 By 27 November 1914 the division was settled in billets round Windsor, Berkshire, and was reported ready to receive its weapons.
 However, the only guns available for the RFA brigades were obsolete French 90 mm guns, and even then there were only 4 guns per brigade.
 It was not until January 1916 that the division's gunners received their modern 18-pounders, and even then some time elapsed before sights arrived.

 Meanwhile, the division had been numbered as 67th (2nd Home Counties) Division and given a dual role of training drafts for units serving overseas and at the same time being part of the mobile force responsible for home defence.
 From November 1915 it formed part of Second Army, Central Force, quartered in Kent.
 Twice the division was warned to prepare for moves to Ireland, but these moves never happened and the division remained in England for the whole war.

 In May 1916 the field brigades were numbered, with 2/II Home Counties becoming CCCXXXV Brigade (335th Bde) and the batteries were designated A, B and C. A howitzer battery (D (H)) equipped with 5-inch howitzers was added later in the year when CCCXXXVIII (2/IV Home Counties) Howitzer Bde was broken up.
 However, in 1917 the whole brigade was broken up to bring the batteries of the other RFA brigades of 67th Division up to a strength of six guns each before they went overseas to serve in Mesopotamia.

 Interwar

-The 1st Home Counties Brigade reformed in the renamed Territorial Army in 1920 and was designated the 57th (Home Counties) Brigade, RFA, the following year.
+The 1st Home Counties Brigade re-formed in the renamed Territorial Army in 1920 and was designated the 57th (Home Counties) Brigade, RFA, the following year.
 In 1924 the RFA was subsumed into the Royal Artillery.
 During the interwar years the unit had the following organisation: